alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 };
 ```

-### Custom Month Cell Content
+### Customize Month Cell Content

-Use the `monthRender` prop to customize the content of month cells.
+Enable `monthRender` to customize the content in month cells.

 ```tsx
 import { DesktopDateTimePicker, Stack } from '@bifrostui/react';